bxparks/AceButton/examples/Encoded16To4Buttons/README.md

 * 1 x SparkFun Pro Micro (clone)
 * 4 x push buttons

-For demonstration purposes, instead of wiring up all 15 buttons, I enabled only pins 1, 7, 8, and 15.

-The schematic is:
+A partial schematic is:

 ![Schematic 74LS148](../../docs/binary_encoding/encoded_16to4_74ls148.png)

-Here is the breadboard that implements this circuit:
+Here is the breadboard that implements this circuit, but with only pins 1, 7, 8, and 15 for demonstration purposes:

 ![Breadboard 74LS148](breadboard_16to4_74ls148_small.jpg)